BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 # Natural Language Processing

-Natural Language Processing (NLP) is a broad area that covers many aspects of dealing with natural languages like English.
+*Natural Language Processing (NLP)* is a broad area that covers many aspects of dealing with natural languages like English.
 Examples are:

 - Spell checking and grammar checking of written texts, e.g., as in word processors
+- Classifying texts, e.g. according to the topic
-- Understanding written text, e.g., the sentiment of Twitter tweets
+- Understanding written text, e.g., the sentiment of Twitter tweets (positive, neutral, negative)
 - Understanding speech, e.g., voice control of a navigation system
 - Translating texts, e.g., between English and German
 - Answering natural language questions, e.g., in a specific domain like medicine